-Emergencies occurring in the residence hall will be addressed by the Residential Life staff.
-For medical emergencies occurring during the school day, the school nurse will direct the appropriate response.
+- Emergencies occurring in residence halls will be addressed by the Residential Life Staff.
+Medical emergencies occurring during the school day, the school nurse will direct the appropriate response.
 Staff will assist with crowd control and may be required to provide transportation to professional medical resources.
-Medical emergencies occurring after business hours will be addressed by the Residential Life staff to determine whether transport to a medical clinic or emergency room is warranted.
-Staff members will notify the student's parent/guardian of the situation and follow up with notification to the school nurse.
+Medical emergencies occurring after business hours will be addressed by the Residential Life Staff to determine whether transport to a medical clinic or emergency room is warranted.
+Staff members will notify the student's parent/guardian of the situation and follow up with notification to the school nurse. - 2.
+Emergencies involving law enforcement matters and students (e.g., police department notification and arrest), will be addressed by the Residential Life Staff who will assist law enforcement and immediately thereafter notify the Dean of Students.

-- Emergencies involving law enforcement matters and students (e.g., police department notification and arrest), will be addressed by the Residential Life staff who will assist law enforcement and immediately thereafter notify the Dean of Students. - 3.
-Emergencies involving a suicide attempt, student emotional crisis, group concerns or disturbances, the Residential Life staff will contact the Dean of Students who will consult the Licensed Professional Counselor.
+3. Emergencies involving a suicide attempt, student emotional crisis, group concerns or disturbances, the Residential Life Staff will contact the Dean of Students who will consult with a campus mental health professional.
 If the Dean is unavailable, staff are to contact the Assistant Dean for Residential Life.
-The following personnel shall also be contacted: Dean of Students at 622-5174, Director at 622-5117 and Dean of Academic Affairs at 622-5111.
+The following personnel shall also be contacted: Dean of Students at 622-5174, Executive Director at 622-5117, and Dean of Academic Affairs at 622-5111.